Scandinavian Gold Cup: History

 The Cup was originally established by one of the oldest Finnish yacht clubs, Nyländska Jaktklubben (NJK) in 1919, to celebrate newly achieved Finnish independence, promote sailing and improve relations between Finnish and Swedish yacht racers.
 As such, it was a Cup for Scandinavian yachts only.

 At first, the Cup was a challenge competition between Finland and Sweden and it was raced with 40m² Skerry cruisers.
 The first event was won by Swedes.
 In 1922, the event was handed over to the Scandinavian Yacht Racing Union (SYRU), which created an international competition based on the now-popular International 6 Metre class.
 It was intended to replace older One Ton Cup as an international prize for smaller, more affordable racing yachts.

 1926 was the first year when competitors from outside the Nordic countries were allowed to enter and the Cup was soon established as one of the most coveted in the sailing world, attracting famous designers and competitors, including America's Cup winners.

-By end of the 1930s, increasing costs began to decrease popularity of the 6mR class and it was gradually replaced by cheaper 5 Metre and 5.5 Metre classes.
+By end of the 1930s, increasing costs began to decrease popularity of the 6 Metre class and it was gradually replaced by cheaper 5 Metre and 5.5 Metre classes.
 The Gold Cup was raced with 5.5 metre boats from 1953 onwards.
-It has continued to be raced annually, with the exception of 1986, when two competitions were held.
+It has continued to be raced annually, with the exception of 1986, when two competitions were held, and 2021 Cup which was cancelled through COVID.
 The 2006 Cup was held in the Netherlands, involved 11 nations and was for the first time won by a Dutch team.

 The Cup held its centennial edition in July 2019.